 USING YOUR BEACH BAG AS A PURSE

 I remember the years when I used to change my purse each day to match my pumps.
 Now just thinking about all the constant switching makes me exhausted.
 I still possess a few handbags and clutches to suit specific occasions but when it all comes down to it, I LOVE that it’s socially acceptable to tote around a beach bag in place of a purse.
-There’s nothing quite like the joy of knowing you have all the space in the world in your veritable picnic basket to bring whatever your fluttery heart desires along with you.
-There’s none of that absurd debating about what you “really need”.
+There’s nothing quite like the joy of knowing you have all the space in the world in your veritable picnic basket to bring along whatever your fluttery heart desires.
+There’s none of that absurd debating about what you really “need.”
 Prepare for every contingency!
 Pack a racket, a jacket, even your green tea packets!
 Clothes for rain or shine, don’t forget that bottle of wine!

 WEARING YOUR SWIMSUIT AS A BRA WHEN YOU HAVE NO INTENTION OF GOING SWIMMING